 - OSUN Network Collaborative Course, History of Economic Thought (offered spring semester at AQB, Prof. Sobhi Samour)

-- OSUN Network Collaborative Course, The Right to Employment (offered spring semester, AQB, Prof. Sameh Alhallaq) or EDI Summer Workshop in Public Policy (Bard College campus)
+- OSUN Network Collaborative Course, The Right to Employment (offered spring semester, AQB, Prof. Sameh Alhallaq)

 Electives